inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

 ..
 For the moment I put in absolute urls, but that isn't robust if things change

 `FunctionProvider <http://inasafe.org/api-docs/safe/impact_functions/core.html#safe.impact_functions.core.FunctionProvider>`_
-    Base class that all impact function classes must inherit from for InaSAFE to recognise them.
+    Base class that all impact function classes must inherit from for |project_name|
+     to recognise them.
 Click on link or see examples below for more details.

 `get_hazard_layer <http://inasafe.org/api-docs/safe/impact_functions/core.html#safe.impact_functions.core.get_hazard_layer>`_
     Helper function to extract hazard layer from input.